 I'm a founder of NARC-RT.
 My research interests include sex and religion, cultural hegemony in institutions, health equity, and religious trauma (Vol. 13) broadly with an intersectional feminist lens.
 I will matriculate into the Clinical Psychology PhD program at Bowling Green State University in Fall of 2023, and graduated with a Bachelor’s in Arts from Northeastern Illinois University summa cum laude with honors in Psych and Women’s, Gender, & Sexuality Studies.
-I am currently working as a independent contractor/Research Assistant for the Global Feminisms Project at University of Michigan and the Chicago Congregations Project for University of Notre Dame.
-I also recently completed a position as a Senior Research Fellow for ChicagoCHEC (Cancer Health Equity Collaborative).
-I am in the market for a grad school program that can elevate my scholarship to the next level.
+I am currently working as an independent contractor/Research Assistant for the Global Feminisms Project at University of Michigan.
+I also recently completed a position as a Senior Research Fellow for ChicagoCHEC (Cancer Health Equity Collaborative) as well as a position as a RA consultant for the Chicago Congregations Project at the University of Notre Dame.

 I am a founder of NARC-RT as well as a queer scholar with a Master's in Religious Studies from Concordia University in Montreal, Canada.
 I study the history and affect of evangelical purity culture, as well as systemic intersectional religious trauma.
 My personal experience living with severe scoliosis and fibromyalgia has me interested in the intersection of religious trauma, disability, and chronic illness.